sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/01_overview/window-management-overview.md

 Frameless windows are based on HTML windows, but allow for creating applications with freeform (non-rectangular) shapes and transparent areas.
 They don't have the usual Glue42 Window decorations - title bars, standard system buttons ("Minimize", "Maximize", "Close"), resizing areas, and can't be dragged (unless you define a [custom draggable area](https://www.electronjs.org/docs/latest/tutorial/window-customization#set-custom-draggable-region) within the web app), can't be dropped in [Workspaces](../../workspaces/overview/index.html) or stuck to other Glue42 Windows.
 Frameless windows can be saved and restored in [Layouts](../../layouts/overview/index.html) and can use all Glue42 functionalities provided by the Glue42 libraries.

-The following example demonstrates a freeform frameless window, registered in [**Glue42 Enterprise**](https://glue42.com/enterprise/) as a Glue42 enabled app, and using the [Application Management](../../../application-management/overview/index.html) API to start another app.
+The following example demonstrates a freeform frameless window, registered in [**Glue42 Enterprise**](https://glue42.com/enterprise/) as a Glue42 enabled app, and using the [App Management](../../../application-management/overview/index.html) API to start another app.
 The window is draggable, because the web app has a defined draggable area:

 ![Frameless Window](../../../../images/window-management/window-mode-frameless.gif)